wang-arthur/arthurzwang.com/index.md

 His second book project, tentatively titled _Making Scientific Lives_, investigates the co-formation of biographical media and the modern sciences, and traces tensions between ideals of scientific impersonality and the vibrant circulation of scientists’ life stories in academic and popular cultures.

-Currently a Provost's Postdoctoral Fellow at UPenn's Annenberg School for Communication, he received a Ph.D. in English from Yale University and before graduate school, worked as a software engineer.
-He co-edits (with Annie McClanahan) the open-access peer-reviewed journal [_Post45_](https://post45.org)
+Currently a Provost's Postdoctoral Fellow at UPenn's Annenberg School for Communication, he received a Ph.D. in English from Yale University and before graduate school, worked as a software engineer at Datadog.
+He co-edits (with Annie McClanahan) the open-access peer-reviewed journal [_Post45_](https://post45.org).